Newsweek feature on America’s 50 Most Disruptive Innovators

 VirtualWiFi: Ph.D.
 Thesis.
 This has led to the design of Wi-Fi Direct.
 Software has over half million downloads.

-Ranveer started the FarmBeats project at Microsoft in 2015, and has been leading it since then.
+Ranveer started the FarmBeats project at Microsoft in 2015.
 He is also leading the battery research project, and the white space networking project at Microsoft Research.
 He was invited to the USDA to present his work on FarmBeats, and this work was featured by Bill Gates in GatesNotes, and was selected by Satya Nadella as one of 10 projects that inspired him in 2017.
 Ranveer has also been invited to the FCC to present his work on TV white spaces, and spectrum regulators from India, China, Brazil, Singapore and US (including the FCC chairman) have visited the Microsoft campus to see his deployment of the world’s first urban white space network.
 As part of his doctoral dissertation, Ranveer developed VirtualWiFi.
 The software has over a million downloads and is among the top 5 downloaded software released by Microsoft Research.
 It is shipping as a feature in Windows since 2009.

 For a more detailed CV, click here.